iwytsang/Credit_Risk_Analysis/README.md

 The balanced accuracy score is 65.7%.
 From the imbalanced classification report, we can see the precision is a total of 0.99 and recall of 0.87.
+With the precision at 0.99 percent, it means from all the classes we have predicted as positive, 99% are positive.
 With the recall at 0.87, it means that 87% of the positive classes were predicted correctly.

 ![image](https://user-images.githubusercontent.com/108503112/212449359-c2c5959a-c581-4a37-91b0-a21145ae77a8.png)